Your Guide to Open Space in Downtown Raleigh

 Nowadays, Bicentennial plaza, with its lush landscaping, offers a quiet space with benches and tables and chairs.
 Snag a table and enjoy a peaceful start to your day with coffee from The Daily Planet or lunch from Sweet Tea & Cornbread Grill and Eatery, Centro, or Gringo a Go Go.

 Tucked away in the heart of Downtown Raleigh, Halifax Mall sits in between Lane, N Salisbury, Peace, and N Wilmington Streets.
 Connecting the NC Legislative Building to other government buildings, this civic space, known for public gatherings, encompasses what was once the northern section of Halifax Street in William Christmas’ 1792 plan for the city.

 This grassy area is a perfect spot for the outdoor activity seeker with paved paths for bike and scooter riding and running, plus lots of open space for lawn games, picnics, outdoor workouts, and kite flying.
 When you’re finished playing in the park, head over to Bad Daddy’s Burger or Seaboard Cafe to enjoy more fresh air with outdoor seating options, or grab to go for a picnic in the park.

-This attractive plaza, located beside the Wells Fargo Capitol Center on Fayetteville Street, was recently renovated to include new seating such as swing benches, modern light posts, and refreshed landscaping.
+This attractive plaza, located beside the Wells Fargo Capitol Center on Fayetteville Street, was renovated to include new seating such as swing benches, modern light posts, and refreshed landscaping.
 This space is great for working outdoors, lunch meetings, and relaxing on a swing during an afternoon break.

 Grab some lunch to-go from one of the many surrounding restaurants like Subway, Benny Capitales, and Raleigh Raw.
 With tables, benches, and swings, there’s no shortage of outdoor seating options.